mfs409/jetlag-legacy/README.md

 conventions:
 - We avoid excessive boilerplate.
 For example, we do not use TypeScript getters and setters
-- Fields are not public unless they are read-only
 - Some classes are "effectively" singletons.
 These live in the top-level `jetlag` folder
 - Only one exported class appears per file.
 A file may export many interfaces.